Waziup/learning-center-content/content/en/solutions/cattle_rustling/guide.md

 =======================================

 Now that we are able to see the GPS coordinates, the next thing is to set a fixed coordinate and determine how far new coordinates received are from fixed coordinate.
 We can do this calculation using the Haversine Formular.
-The haversine formula can be used to determine the great-circle distance between two points on a sphere given their longitudes and latitudes.
+The haversine formula determines the great-circle distance between two points on a sphere given their longitudes and latitudes.

 ![Haversine Formular](./media/haversine.png)